caenrigen/LatexKit/README.md

 * You are concerned about your Google Drive's privacy (a.k.a. you don't trust us)
 * You want to contribute and you need to have a way of running/testing the code

 First of all you should to get familiar with Google Apps Script, e.g. create a simple stand alone script for Google Sheets and run it using the IDE provided by Google.
-Beside that you should get into the basics of git and GitHub (or other equivalent services).
+Beside that, you should get into the basics of git and GitHub (or other equivalent services).

 As you will probably discover, Google IDE is not very useful when it comes to versioning and collaborating even though you will still use it for debugging (at least).
 Therefore the idea is to have the code on your machine and edit/version it using whatever you want and then push the code back to your Apps Script project in your Drive in order to use/test/publish it.
 For this task there are some tools (that relay on Google Apps Script API):